Bulgarian Bombshell Yanita Yancheva Sizzles In Lacy Lingerie

 Fitness model Yanita Yancheva set temperatures rising with her latest Instagram post.
 On Thursday, the Bulgarian bombshell shared a sizzling snap for her 1.5 million followers to enjoy.
-In the picture, the beauty sat, perched on the edge of a tub in a gorgeous bathroom.
+In the picture, the beauty sat on the edge of a tub in a gorgeous bathroom.
 She posed with her back arched slightly, pursing her full lips.

 The fitness model flaunted her flawless figure in a powder blue lace bra and matching panties.
 Her washboard abs and killer curves were on full display in the sexy lingerie.